SalMod91/Try/README.md

 - Indie Flower <br>
 The "Indie Flower" font was used to instill a sense of familiarity and approachability.
 This was used when trying to create a more intimate and cozy atmosphere, reinforcing the concept of homecooked food and a personal connection with the audience.

-By employing these fonts strategically the design achieves a balance between the playful and professional atmosphere.
+By employing these fonts strategically the design achieves a balance between the friendly and professional atmosphere.

 ### Imagery:
 The selection of images for the website involved a combination of royalty-free images and a few notable exceptions that warrant special mention: